RobotecAI/RGLGazeboPlugin/README.md

 ```

 ### Preset
-You can type in the name of a Lidar to use its pattern (all available patterns are shown below).
+You can type in the name of a LiDAR to use its pattern (all available patterns are shown below).
 ```xml
 <preset>Alpha Prime</preset>
 <preset>Puck</preset>